itisyeetimetoday/guided-filter-point-cloud-denoise/README.md

 # Point Cloud Denoise

 Use guided filter to reduce the noise of point clouds.
+This forks attempts to use numba to speed up the process.

 ## Guided Filter for 3D Points
 ![](./img/guided_filter_3d.png)